samsquire/ideas4/README.md

 What about a middle option?

-Don't map your entire programming language to C, but map a subset of it and manage other parts of the language as runtime objects in a C program.
+Don't map your entire programming language to C, but map a expression rendering of it and manage other parts of the language as runtime objects in a C program.

+In other words, map the source transpiled language to a data structure in C You can map parts of expressions to C methods.